jenkins-x/jx-docs/content/en/docs/labs/boot/getting-started/cloud/gcloud.md

 - `PROJECT_ID` the GCP project the cluster and other cloud resources will be created into
 - `ZONE` the GCP zone to create the new cluster, e.g. `europe-west1-b`
 - `ENV_GIT_OWNER` the GitHub organisation the GitOps environments are created, these are the repos that contain the meta data for each Jenkins X environment.  _Note_ the pipline user env vars below must have permission to create repos in the GitHub organisation
+- `LABELS` and labels to be added to the GCP nodes

 e.g.